ovieokeh/npm-react-typescript-template/README.md

 ## How to use

 Fork this repo, clone it to your local computer, and edit the `package.json` along with every other required file to match your project.
-Write the code for your package in TypeScript, compile it, and publish it to [npm](https://npmjs.com).
+Write the code for your package in TypeScript and Sass, compile it, and publish it to [npm](https://npmjs.com).

 To compile your code once, run